‣ Full payment is due at 45 days prior to check-in

 How far away are the villas from one another?

-Please see our island map to orientate yourself with the resort.
-All of the villas are within 2 or 3 minutes walk from the central facility (restaurant and bar)
+Please see our map to orientate yourself with the resort.
+All of the accommodations are within 2 or 3 minutes walk from the central facility (restaurant and bar)

 How private are the villas?

-While the accommodations are situated in the same vicinity on the island, there is plenty of landscaping and foliage to keep you from hearing or seeing your neighbours.
+While the accommodations are situated in the same general vicinity on the island, the tropical landscaping and foliage is plentiful to keep you from hearing or seeing your neighbours.
 Guest privacy is a key feature of our resort.

 Do the villas have televisions?